mrstarks298/Grades-Management-System/README.md

     ```
 5. **Set up Google OAuth:**
     - Create a project in the Google Developers Console
-    - Enable the Google+ API
+    - Enable the Google oauth2.0 and also dont forget to declear scopes which are needed.
     - Create credentials (OAuth client ID)
     - Update the client_id and client_secret in the code
 6. **Set the SECRET_KEY for Flask**